-The Northern Executive fell on 28 May 1974 when Chief Executive Brian Faulkner and five other Unionists resigned.
+The Northern Executive falls as Chief Executive Brian Faulkner and five other Unionists resign.

 Northern Ireland had been paralysed for the previous two weeks by a general strike called by the Ulster Workers’ Council in protest against the new Sunningdale power-sharing agreement.

-In this 'Seven Days' report broadcast that day, Faulkner says they put the situation in Northern Ireland above personal and political considerations and were beginning to succeed.
+In this 'Seven Days' report Brian Faulkner says they put the situation in Northern Ireland above personal and political considerations and were beginning to succeed.
 But they were not prepared to see lives at risk.